MaggieShao596/The_Calorie_Step_Connection/README.md

 **Why these features?**

-We chose these features based on the data generating process — specifically, how calories are physically determined by food composition:
+We chose these features based on the data generating process and specifically, how calories are physically determined by food composition:
 - `total fat(PDV)`, `protein(PDV)`, `carbohydrates(PDV)`, and `saturated fat(PDV)` are directly tied to calorie content through biochemistry.
 Fat contributes 9 calories per gram, while protein and carbohydrates each contribute 4 calories per gram.
-Including these macronutrient variables gives the model a strong biological basis for prediction — a recipe high in fat will almost certainly be high in calories, regardless of other factors.
+Including these macronutrient variables gives the model a strong biological basis for prediction, a recipe high in fat will almost certainly be high in calories, regardless of other factors.
 - `sodium(PDV)` is included because sodium content is often correlated with savory, processed, or high-calorie foods.
 While sodium itself does not contribute calories, it serves as a proxy for certain recipe types that tend to be calorie-dense.
 - `n_steps` is included because our EDA showed that higher-calorie recipes tend to require more preparation steps.
 More complex recipes often involve more ingredients and richer cooking techniques, which are associated with higher calorie content.